 True to its name, the Minus33 Ossipee is a crew cut midweight 100% merino wool base layer that is quite toasty!
 With proper layering, this base really will keep you warm in really cold temperatures!
 Despite our love for its warmth, temperature regulation, and layering ability, we really disliked aspects of its fit, durability, and drying speed.
 The cuffs around the wrists are stitched and aren't very stretchy, the durability was a bit lame - showing piling and stretching out after just one winter of use, and the drying speed was SLOW.
 As a result, we would recommend it for day trips or wearing around town but don't think it's the best option for any water sports.
 Wear this is a stand-alone piece on cool weather hikes and runs, but if you anticipate warmer weather during the day, don't be afraid to layer a tank top underneath.
-The price is just right at $60, making this one of the most affordable merino wool layers.
+The price is just right, making this one of the most affordable merino wool layers.

 Cons: Limited durability, uncomfortable wrist cuffs, longest drying time